 This route now has a new 1km shortcut route which joins the existing trail and adds a new option for visiting riders short of time.
 The route is also intended to add an additional section of flowing single-track for those wanting a bit more.
 It is hoped that the new route will also be used in the future to host junior rider competitions.

 Lonesome Pine Trail (Red)

 - The Red Lonesome Pine trail is 18km (11 miles) long and offers fun descents as well as having the UK’s longest, one metre wide, wooden boardwalk of its kind (quite a sight!).
-It starts from Kielder Castle and the first 3 miles are on the Lakeside Way multi-user trail.
-At Lewisburn you hit the singletrack and it then climbs out of the valley and heads up to the top of Purdom Pike at over 1000 feet then to get across the boggy terrain of Purdom Pike is a 1000 yards of timber north shore as mentioned.
+It starts from Kielder Castle and the first 3 miles is on the Lakeside Way multi-user trail.
+At Lewisburn you hit the singletrack and it then climbs out of the valley and heads up to the top of Purdom Pike at over 1000 feet to then to get across the boggy terrain of Purdom Pike is 1000 yards of timber north shore as mentioned.
 Then you have the descent back towards Kielder village, passing Skyspace and close to Kielder Observatory.
 The last bit from Bewshaugh to the village is a great flowing descent through the forest.